The Salad I Always Come Back To

 This does neither.

-It just gets the basics right—and once you’re used to that, it’s hard to go back.
+It simply gets the basics right—and once you’re used to that, it’s hard to go back.